 Your Minecraft might throw an “Unable to connect to service” error due to your device having multiple versions of Minecraft.
 That said, a simple uninstallation should do the trick in most cases.
 However, it is recommended to perform a thorough cleanup to ensure peak performance.

 Saving Current Worlds

-That being said, you will be backing up and saving your Minecraft worlds according to your Minecraft version.
+That said, you will be backing up and saving your Minecraft worlds according to your Minecraft version.
 Here is the location for the backup file:

 - Store Version: Find all the files on the mentioned path and save them all in a separate location:

 - Desktop Version: The path for the desktop save files is as follows:

 While Minecraft has a built-in method for uninstalling the package contents, we recommend using an external tool instead.
 This is because a corrupted installer can come with a corrupted uninstaller.
 Since you encountered the not connecting to service issue precisely because of having multiple installations, it would be better not to take any risks.